Cumquat/calendar-ss-module/README.md

 # Silverstripe Events and Calendar Module
 ## Overview
-This module provides a Calendar pagetype for Silverstripe that allows for multiple events to be created/managed, as well as events pulled in from Google Calendar.
+This module is forked from mrvdot's moduale and provides a Calendar pagetype for Silverstripe that allows for multiple events to be created/managed, as well as events pulled in from Google Calendar.

 ## Notice
 Please note this module is only compatible with SS v3.0+